 Earning a credential demonstrates a member's commitment to an industry career and offers valuable insights and real-world skills useful on the job.
 Credentials also validate knowledge and skills, enhance credibility, boost confidence levels and earn respect among clients and peers.

 Certification programs target proficiency in specific aspects of multifamily housing management.
 Each course undergoes annual review and update so the material remains accurate and timely.
 NAA affiliates are equipped to deliver these programs locally.
 Credentials are earned after completion of coursework and experience requirements are met.
 The certification programs include:

-CERTIFICATE FOR APARTMENT ANSI Certified Apartment Maintenance Technician (CAMT)
+ANSI Certificate in Apartment Maintenance Technician (CAMT)

-CERTIFIED APARTMENT MANAGER[®]
+CERTIFIED APARTMENT

+■ MANAGER®